 Center for Brain has been treating cancer patients and others with chronic pain such as chemotherapy-induced and other neuropathy for more than 20 years.
 We have a variety of biofeedback tools, including neurofeedback and body biofeedback, to help clients learn to modify brain wave activity and calm the nerves that create pain symptoms.

-If you suffer from neuropathy or any type of chronic pain, we urge you to take advantage of a free consultation at Center for Brain with director Mike Cohen to determine if we can help.
+If you suffer from neuropathy or any type of chronic pain, we urge you to take advantage of a consultation with our director Mike Cohen to help determine if we think we can help.